ofiwg/libfabric/man/fi_atomic.3.md

 : Vectored data buffer(s).

 *count / compare_count / result_count*
 : Count of vectored data entries.
+The number of elements referenced, where each element is the indicated datatype.

 *addr*
 : Address of remote memory to access.